This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

-The Sazerac recipe is an interesting combo of rye whiskey (I like Sazerac Rye), sugar (simple syrup), absinthe, and lemon peel, all pulled together by Peychaud’s bitters.
-The bitters give the cocktail a distinct reddish hue and floral aroma.
-Don’t try to substitute or leave it out.
-It’s the most essential ingredient.
+The Sazerac is an interesting combo of rye whiskey (I like Sazerac Rye), sugar (simple syrup), absinthe, Peychaud bitters, and lemon peel.
+Peychaud’s bitters give the cocktail its signature reddish hue and somewhat floral aroma.
+The cocktail drinks like a spicy and floral Old Fashioned cocktail with deep notes of fresh citrus.

 Ingredients